top of page

 The next few months, many things happened that changed our family and, of course, my own life - forever.

-My second youngest sister moved out, and soon after, my 17-year-old baby sister left for a small flat.
-My mother often mentioned she would leave once her responsibilities of raising her children were done, and with the help of one of her daughters, she did exactly that.
-She had years to prepare; she believed it was fair to leave and take all the money and financial resources, clearing out the bank accounts as compensation for the time she spent for her children.
-After she left, she filed for divorce in the next few days.
+My second youngest sister moved out, and shortly after, my 17-year-old baby sister also left for a small flat.
+My mother frequently mentioned that she would leave once her responsibilities of raising her children were complete, and with the assistance of one of her daughters, she did just that and moved out.
+She had years to prepare and felt it was justified to leave, taking all the money and financial resources, emptying the bank accounts as compensation for the time she dedicated to her children.
+After she left, she filed for divorce within a few days.

-When my father came back from a tour, he found an empty apartment and asked me, the last child remaining, about my mother.
+When my father came back from a tour that day, he found an empty apartment and asked me, as the last child remaining, about my mother.
 I told him she had moved out and taken as much as she could with her.
-He didn't even ask for reasons or details; his alcoholism was a key factor in this tragic story of a broken family and ruined lives.
+He didn't even ask for reasons or details; he knew that his alcoholism was a key factor in this tragic story of a broken family and ruined lives.
 Despite being dirty and exhausted, he just went to the bank to 'borrow some money to survive,' as he put it.
 My father knew the branch manager through my mother and had a stable income, so money was the least of his worries.

 It was the first time in my 21 years that we had the opportunity for some private time together, but he showed no interest in making up for lost time or in me at all.
 He carried on with his daily routines as if nothing had changed, although I could tell he was hiding a lot inside.
-Despite his strong physique from working as a truck loader, his words and actions had become very slow.
-He used to struggle to speak, but now he fought to find the right words, afraid of inflicting even more harm.
+Despite his strong physique from working as a truck loader, his words and actions had become very slow and too careful.
+As I remember, he always struggled to speak - but now he fought to find the right words, too afraid of inflicting even more harm.

 A few weeks later, I told my father that I had found a place and would move out within the next few days.
 When his reaction was, 'You want to leave me too?', I could finally notice some emotions in his eyes, but too much damage had been done.

-In my 60s, I enrolled in the 'Basics of Psychology' course online at Yale University (USA), where it became clear that 'boys look to their fathers for guidance and as a behavioral model in the world and in relationships.'
-Fortunately, as a young boy, I realized early that my father wasn't someone to emulate, which was not only a very sad but hard thing.
-But looking back, it saved me a lot of time hunting for an invisible and wrong rock to lean on and disappointments later on.
-As I grew older, I choose other role models without very close or personal connections without letting them know and mostly learned through experiences; I kept what made sense and discarded what contradicted my Christian values and everything that seemed unreal or just plain stupid.
-Even though it seemed a daunting task for a very young boy find a way in life on his own, I try to keep true to myself on the foundation of the Bible, the promises of God.
+Already in my 60s, I enrolled in the 'Basics of Psychology' course online at Yale University (USA).
+There it became clear that 'boys look to their fathers for guidance and as a behavioral model in the world and in relationships.'
+Fortunately, as a young boy, I realized early that my father wasn't someone to emulate, which was not only very sad but a very hard pill to swallow.
+But, looking back, it saved me a lot of time hunting for an invisible and wrong rock to lean on and from even more disappointments later on.
+As I grew older, I chose other role models without very close or personal connections, without letting them know, and mostly learned through experiences; I kept what made sense to me and discarded what contradicted my own Christian values and everything that seemed unreal or just plain stupid.
+Even though it seemed a daunting task for a very young boy to find a way in life on his own, I try to keep true to myself on the foundation of the Bible, the promises of God:

 "24 The Lord bless you and keep you, 25 the Lord make his face shine on you and be gracious to you; 26 the Lord turn his face toward you and give you peace.'"